Israel Cohen (Zionist): Later life

 From 1909 to the beginning of the Second World War, Cohen directed the English department of the Zionist Central Office in Cologne and later in Berlin.
 During the First World War he was held in Ruhleben internment camp for sixteen months from November 1914.
 He described these experiences in Ruhleben Prison Camp: A Record of Nineteen Months' Internment, which was published in 1917.

 In 1918, Cohen became secretary for the World Zionist Organization in London.
 During the years 1918–1921 he carried out a number of important diplomatic and fund-raising missions on behalf of the Zionist leadership.
 These took him to Poland and Hungary, where he investigated and reported on the pogroms and other anti-Jewish acts of violence; and to Jewish communities in Australia, Hong Kong, India, China, and Japan.
 In Harbin, China, Cohen sought aid for the Palestine Restoration Fund, whose goal it was to purchase Palestine from Turkey.
 Cohen later described his encounters in The Journey of a Jewish Traveller (1925), and A Jewish Pilgrimage: The Autobiography of Israel Cohen (1956).

 Following the Zionist Congress of 1921, which took place in Carlsbad, Cohen was appointed general secretary of the Zionist organization in London, a position he held until 1939.
 He was also a member of the Board of Deputies of British Jews, and in 1946 he was appointed head of its Foreign Affairs Committee delegation to the peace conference in Paris.

 When working in Germany, Cohen became the Berlin correspondent for The Times and The Manchester Guardian, and continued to represent the latter at every Zionist Congress up until 1946.

-Among his many book credits, in addition to the aforementioned titles, are: